-The Hairy Bikers' apple and blackberry crumble recipe is the perfect winter dessert.
+The Hairy Bikers' apple and blackberry crumble recipe is the perfect ending to a Sunday roast.

 - 3 eating apples, peeled, quartered and cored

 - 2 Bramley cooking apples, peeled, quartered and cored

 - 300g blackberries

 - 1tsp cinnamon

 - 35g porridge oats